Robust adaptive variable selection in ultra-high dimensional linear regression models: Comparing Ad-DPD-LASSO and AW-DPD-LASSO estimators in terms of prediction performance

 \section{Comparing Ad-DPD-LASSO and AW-DPD-LASSO estimators in terms of prediction performance}

-We have seen from our simulations presented in the main paper that the Ad-DPD-LASSO estimator selects pretty better the model size than AW-DPD-LASSO.
+We have seen from our simulations presented in Section 6 that the Ad-DPD-LASSO estimator selects pretty better the model size than AW-DPD-LASSO.
 In contrast, AW-DPD-LASSO is more accurate in estimating the regression coefficient, which is shown by generally lower MSES and MSEN values.
 Finally, both performs similarly in estimating $\sigma$ which is significantly better than other existing algorithms considered.
 We further compare the performance of Ad-DPD-LASSO and AW-DPD-LASSO, in terms of their prediction accuracy, for varying number of covariates and contamination on proportions in the data.

 For this purpose, we repeat the previous simulation exercise for Setting A, with varying $p$ and contamination proportion, and including similarly generated test sample to examine the accuracy of the prediction.
 Once the model is fitted and the regression parameters are estimated based on the training data, we evaluate the mean root square error of prediction based on the test data as $\text{RMSE} = \sqrt{\frac{1}{n}\sum_{i=1}^n\left(y_{\text{test},i}-\boldsymbol{x}_{\text{test},i}^T\widehat{\boldsymbol{\beta}}\right)^2}$. for both Ad-DPD-LASSO and AW-DPD-LASSO estimators.
-Figures \ref{covVSerrore0}--\ref{covVSerrorex1} show the RSME values against the number of covariates for pure data, $10\%$ of $Y$-outliers and $10\%$ of $\boldsymbol{X}$-outliers, respectively.
-Both the methods performs similarly in all settings, with or without contamination, with the Ad-DPD-LASSO being slightly more steady.
-By contrast AW-DPD-LASSO registers lower RMSE when the number of covariates is lower, revealing greater accuracy on prediction.
+Figure \ref{covVSerror} shows the RSME values against the number of covariates for pure data, $10\%$ of $Y$-outliers and $10\%$ of $\boldsymbol{X}$-outliers.
+Both methods perform similarly in all settings, with or without contamination, with the Ad-DPD-LASSO being slightly more steady.
+By contrast AW-DPD-LASSO produces lower RMSE when the number of covariates is lower, showing a greater prediction accuracy.

-Finally, we plot the RMSE values over the contamination level on $Y$-outliers from $0\%$ (pure data) to $25\%$, for the case with $p=500$ and Setting A in Figure \ref{contVSerror}; the same for the $\boldsymbol{X}$-outliers are shown in Figure \ref{contVSerrorex1}.
-For both the methods, the robustness increases for greater values of $\gamma$, but they perform quite similarly in terms of prediction error for the same values of $\gamma$.
-For greater contamination level (more than $15\%$ contamination)the RMSE for $\gamma=0.1$ grows exponentially.
-For the contamination in covariates, low values of $\gamma$ produce greater RMSE even under smaller contamination percentages.
+Finally, we plot the RMSE over the contamination level on $Y$-outliers from $0\%$ (pure data) to $25\%$, for the case with $p=500$ and Setting A in Figure \ref{contVSerror}; the same for the $\boldsymbol{X}$-outliers are shown in Figure \ref{contVSerrorex1}.
+For both methods, the robustness increases with greater values of $\gamma$, but they perform quite similarly in terms of prediction error for the same values of $\gamma$.
+For a greater contamination level (more than $15\%$ contamination), the RMSE at $\gamma=0.1$ grows exponentially.
+For covariate contamination, low values of $\gamma$ produce greater RMSE even under small contamination percentages.